Mystery Files (British TV series)

-Mystery Files is a TV series broadcast on National Geographic Channel in the UK in February 2010.
+Mystery Files is a television series broadcast on National Geographic Channel in the United Kingdom in February 2010.
 It aimed to shed light on some of the great mysteries of history.
 It is narrated by Struan Rodger.

 Episodes

 Season One

 The first season is led by Nostradamus, Jack the Ripper, Robin Hood, Princes in the Tower, Rasputin, Billy the Kid, King Arthur, Leonardo da Vinci, Abraham Lincoln, Cleopatra, Man in the Iron Mask, Romanovs and Joan of Arc.

 Season Two

 The second season is led by The Birth of Christ, Hitler, Marco Polo, Alexander the Great, Taj Mahal, Isaac Newton, Saladin, Captain Kidd, Pope Joan, Sitting Bull, The Virgin Queen, Zorro and Lawrence of Arabia.